Category

 1. What is a suspicious note in BoldDesk?

-A suspicious note is a private comment automatically added to a ticket when an email reply is received from a user who is not authorized to access or update the ticket.
-It helps prevent unauthorized access and potential security risks.
+A suspicious note is a private note created when BoldDesk receives an email reply from a sender who is not authorized to access or update the ticket.

-3. Will the customer see the suspicious note?
+2. Will the requester/contact see a suspicious note?

-No. Suspicious notes are private and not visible to the customer unless an agent manually converts them to public comments.
+No. Suspicious notes are private and not visible to the requester/contact unless an agent moves the content to a public comment.

-4. How can I convert a suspicious note to a public comment?
+4. How do agents convert a suspicious note into a public comment?

-5. What happens when I enable the “Disable Reply Email Permission Check” setting?
+7. What does the “Disable Reply Email Permission Check” setting do?

 Was this article useful?